-Whether you’re just learning to play golf or you’ve been teeing off for decades, it’s important to realize that golf is a sport that can take a lifetime to perfect.
+Whether you’re just learning to play golf or you’ve been teeing off for decades, it’s important to realize that to play golf, it can take a lifetime to perfect.

-As October temperatures cool on Bluffton, this is an ideal time to refine your golf game and get “back to basics.”
+As temperatures cool on Bluffton, this is an ideal time to refine your golf game and get “back to basics.”
 Here are a few of my top fall golf tips, to help you make the most of your game:

 When you use those small muscles, your club and your swing get out of rhythm and sync.
 The body’s larger slow-twitch muscle fibers are more dependable under pressure.
 They provide the consistency you need to hit more shots with greater accuracy on the green and the fairway.
 When you swing slow, the ball goes fast.
 When you feel out of control, you are in control.

 Encourage your body to stay relaxed and to allow the club to do its job.
 Respect the weight of the club, keep your body loose and keep your elbows close to your body.
 I recommend you stretch daily, starting with your hips, hamstrings and wrists.
 Frequently, in a lesson when the student becomes tense and performance deteriorates, I change the atmosphere by asking questions about other hobbies or vacation activities.
 This melts the tension away and performance improves.

-For smaller shots, grip the club down low, put your weight on your left foot and use a modest backswing.
+For smaller shots, grip the club down low, put your weight on your left foot and use a modest back swing.
 For bigger shots, be sure to grip the club up high, widen your stance, use a long back swing and transfer your weight back and forward for more power.
 Let the club do the work.
 Fun-Da-Mentals make golf fun.

 Your short game is where you have the greatest opportunity to reduce your score.
 I invite you to take my Shortgame 1 Class or a private lesson at the Palmetto Dunes Golf Academy, which will help you refine your skills.
 Most students say after the lesson, “Why didn’t I do this year ago?”